Gunthorpe, Nottinghamshire: Amenities

 Gunthorpe's Anglican church, St John the Baptist's, was originally a chapel of ease built in 1850.
 It became a parish in its own right, separate from Lowdham, in 1993.
 Extensions were made in 1991 and 2001.
 A service is held only on the morning of the second Sunday in the month.

 Gunthorpe Church of England Primary School is in David's Lane just off Main Street.
+The school was established in 1873 in a riverfront building now occupied by Tom Brown’s restaurant and moved to the present site in 1974.